 3. results and discussion

 The data revealed that pre-treatment of seeds with different IAA and GA3concentrations or their combinations significantly improved seed germination and seedling quality over control.
 Germination (%) ranged from 64.44 to 93.33 (Table 2).
 The maximum germination of 93.33% was observed in T3 (GA3 50ppm) followed by T2 (GA3 25ppm).
-However, the variation between T3 and T2 is statistically insignificant.
+However, the variation between T3 and T2 was statistically insignificant.
 Minimum germination of 64.44% was recorded in control T1.
 Increased germination recorded for seeds soaked in GA3 might be because GA3 is involved in the activation of cytological enzymes which stimulate the α-amylase enzyme that converts insoluble starch into soluble sugars and it also initiates the radical growth by removing some metabolic blocks (Babuet al., 2010).The endogenous bioactive gibberellic acid contents and seed germination are correlated with the expression levels of these enzyme-encoding genes in rice (Gong et al., 2022).
 GA3 also activates the genes responsible for expanding embryo cells and weakening endosperm to help germination (Ghosh et al., 2025).
 Similar finding to the present results has been reported by Anburani and Shakila (2010) in Papaya, and Ghobadiet al. (2012) in Wheat.
 Umeoka (2023) suggested that IAA generally has little effect on P. vulgaris and little or no effect on V. unguiculata on germination; therefore, could not be a good priming material for them.

 In the case of average shoot length also all the treatments involving plant growth hormones were significantly better than the untreated control (Table 2).
 The shoot length ranged from 14.98cm to 24.76cm.
-The maximum shoot length of 24.76cm was observed in T3, which was found to be significantly superior, followed by T2(22.13cm).
-The minimum shoot length of 14.98cm was observed in control T1.
+The maximum shoot length was observed in T3, which was found to be significantly superior, followed by T2.
+The minimum shoot length of was observed in control T1.
 This improvement in shoot growth could be due to the activation of dormant embryos of seeds by GA3 as this hormone increases cell division, cell elongation, and cell multiplication which might have resulted in increased seedling shoot length.
 These results are in accordance with those obtained by Gawade (2008) and Ghobadi et al. (2012).

-The root length ranged from 10.73cm (T1) to 14.36cm (T3).
+The tap root length ranged from 10.73cm (T1) to 14.36cm (T3).
 Seedlings of T3 had longest roots followed by T2 (GA3 25ppm) i.e., 13.24 cm.
 This is in accordance with Ghobadi et al. (2012) where wheat seedlings originating from GA3 pre-treated seeds had better radical length.
 An increase in root length when treated with GA3 might be due to the influence of this hormone on root development through root cell elongation, cell division, and its role in breaking seed dormancy (Shivdeep and Dhillon, 2021).

 The maximum total seedling length (39.13cm) was observed in T3 which was found to be significantly superior whereas, the minimum seedling length was recorded in T1 (25.71cm).
 Sarika et al. (2013) reported that treating seeds with GA3 enhanced the total seedling length of French bean and Kumari et al. (2017) also reported findings similar to this in Maize.
-GA3 affects the proteins that produce mRNA and thereby increases DNA replication and induces analysis of endospermic materials in the seed (Lahutiet al., 2003).
+GA3 affects the proteins that produce mRNA and thereby increases DNA replication and induces analysis of endospermic materials in the seeds (Lahutiet al., 2003).